 Protect your hospital dollars with energy efficiency

 Hospitals consume significant amounts of energy.
-In fact, they have a higher energy intensity than any other activity in the commercial and institutional sector with the exception of food or beverage stores.Footnote1 Their high energy consumption is largely due to the use of very energy-intensive equipment such as refrigerators and specialized medical equipment, as well as extended operating hours.
+In fact, they have a higher energy intensity than any other activity in the commercial and institutional sector with the exception of food or beverage stores.Footnote1 Their high energy consumption is largely due to the use of very energy-intensive equipment such as ventilation systems and specialized medical equipment, as well as extended operating hours.

 More and more hospitals see the value of becoming more environmentally sustainable and are looking at savings opportunities that include making greater investments in energy efficiency.
 Energy benchmarking is a great place to start, and the U.S. Environmental Protection Agency has found that buildings that benchmark can save an average of 2.4 percent on their annual energy budgets.Footnote2 As a result of using energy more efficiently, additional resources can be reinvested for core medical services including medical staff and equipment and other patient services, as well as contribute to a healthier environment through reduced emissions.